romeronathan/CalorieTrack/README.md

 * Pull the project.
 * Add the required JavaFX libraries (Follow guide from prerequisite section)
+* Change the account_settings file in the Account folder to your own information.
 * Run the app and start tracking your calories.

 ## Videos of Application